-Source: KPMG Property Lending Barometer, 2018 © 2018 KPMG Advisory Ltd., a Hungarian limited liability company and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
-All rights reserved.
-Lending market Opinion among Polish banks about the strategic importance of real estate financing differs broadly: only 20% consider it extremely important, another 40% deem it significant, while the rest place a lower importance upon real estate financing.
+Source: KPMG Property Lending Barometer, 2018 Lending market Opinion among Polish banks about the strategic importance of real estate financing differs broadly: only 20% consider it extremely important, another 40% deem it significant, while the rest place a lower importance upon real estate financing.
 A majority (60%) have maintained their level of focus on the sector since last year, while 20% have either increased or decreased (also 20%) their interest.
 Polish banks in general are open to finance income-generating projects, and a notable 80% are also interested in financing new development projects.
 It is important to note that 20% of those surveyed expressed no openness in providing any kind of support for development projects.
-For survey participants in Poland, nonlocal commercial banks were named the biggest competitors as alternative lenders, followed by private equity and debt funds.
+For survey participants in Poland, non-local commercial banks were named the biggest competitors as alternative lenders, followed by private equity and debt funds.
 All respondents indicated that the level of provisions for real estate loans was adequate.
 The average loan from banks in Poland falls in a broad range of EUR 22.5-45.8 million, while the preferred size of loan is quite similar at EUR 23.5-48.8 million.
 Future of real estate loan portfolios As to the overall banking sector's real estate portfolio size, 40% of Polish survey participants predict no change, another 40% expect growth, while a smaller proportion of 20% see a decrease in the upcoming 12-18 month period.
 Meanwhile, for their own banks, respondents do not foresee any drop and 20% of them even project a significant increase.

+Romania

+66

-Romania Romania remained an attractive real-estate market for existing and new investors in the CEE region, fueled by consumer demand and increasing purchasing power, with the retail sector dominating, but with a decline in the hotel sector.
+Romania remained an attractive real-estate market for existing and new investors in the CEE region, fueled by consumer demand and increasing purchasing power, with the retail sector dominating, but with a decline in the hotel sector.

+99

-66 Ori Efraim
+Ori Efraim

+Economy